Mutually Exclusive Magic

 - In Avatar: The Last Airbender and The Legend of Korra, the ability to bend one of the four elements (water, fire, earth, and air) is mutually exclusive.
 Mixed-heritage people take after one side or the other (or possibly neither).
 The one exception to this rule is the Avatar, who is able (and required) to master all four elements.
 Even then, there's a spiritual or philosophical divide between the techniques used for each element - Aang was raised an airbender, which is all about flowing with the surroundings, and had trouble with the stubborn assertiveness that earthbending required.
 In contrast, Korra is brash and hotheaded and has serious problems grasping airbending due to its go-with-the-flow philosophy being so opposed to her own temperament.

-- And then there are the more specialized forms of bending (metal for earthbenders, lighting for firebenders, blood for waterbenders, with no such power revealed for airbenders as of yet), which seem to be exclusive to the regular benders, with the Avatar never displaying such powers.
+- And then there are the more specialized forms of bending (metal for earthbenders, lighting for firebenders, blood for waterbenders,flight and spiritual projection for airbenders), which seem to be exclusive to the regular benders, with the Avatar never displaying such powers.
 Though Aang does learn Lightning Redirect.
+Korra later learns Metalbending.

 - The mutual exclusiveness is enforced by the sequel series, when we find out about the origins of Bending.
 It was originally a power bestowed by Lion Turtles, but a human physically could not use more than one power at the same time.
 The first Avatar got around the limitation by gaining the help of an extremely powerful (if weakened) spirit, eventually merging with it.
 That is not to say that studying other disciplines is pointless, as you can gain tremendous insight into how Bending works and come up with new techniques.
 Iroh developed Lightning Redirect by observing Water Benders.